 About Sierra Leone

 Having worked in West Africa since 1987, Save the Children's relief workers have extensive experience in humanitarian response to the region’s frequent disasters and emergencies.
-In 2012, we mounted large-scale emergency response and helped control the cholera outbreak in Sierra Leone – the worst outbreak in the last 15 years.
+In 2012, we mounted large-scale emergency response and helped control the cholera outbreak in Sierra Leone.
 We also battled Ebola in Sierra Leone, with help from people like you.
 Now, we are helping the fragile country rebuild programs and services that help children survive and thrive.

 people live there